-Recommendation The company complies The company complies partially The company does not comply The explanation for complying/partially complying/not complying with the recommendation 5.3.
+Recommendation The company complies The company complies partially The company does not comply The explanation for complying partially/not complying with the recommendation 5.3.
 Contact to auditor 5.3.1.
-The Committee recommends that the board of directors ensure regular dialogue and exchange of information between the auditor and the board of directors, including that the board of directors and the audit committee at least once a year meet with the auditor without the executive board present.
+The Committee recommends that the board of directors ensure regular dialogue and exchange of information between the auditor elected by the general meeting and the board of directors, including that the board of directors and the audit committee meet with the auditor elected by the general meeting at least once annually without the executive board present.
 This also applies to the internal auditor, if any.
-X The audit committee holds several annual meetings with external and internal risk and compliance function to identify significant risk areas and discuss substantial accounting issues.
+X The audit committee holds several annual meetings with external and internal risk and compliance functions to identify significant risk areas and discuss substantial accounting issues.
 Based on the discussions, the audit committee reports back to the Board of Directors.
 To close the year-end audit, the external auditors prepare a long-form audit report which is presented to the audit committee for their review and discussion.
 At the subsequent board meeting, at which the financial statements are approved, the external auditors review the long-form audit report together with the members of the Board of Directors.
 The Board of Directors and the audit committee meet with the external auditors at least once every year without the Executive Management present.
 5.3.2.
-The Committee recommends that the audit agreement and auditors' fee be agreed between the board of directors and the auditor on the basis of a recommendation from the audit committee.
+The Committee recommends that the audit agreement and auditor's fee be agreed by the board of directors and the auditor elected by the general meeting based on a recommendation from the audit committee.
 X The company's audit committee negotiates the audit agreement, including fees to the auditors, and presents the agreement for approval by all members of the Board of Directors.